sanaddhital/New_York_School_Database/README.md

 Data_dictionary.xls has the data dictionary

-NYC_schools.sql is the main file with all the SQL commands used to create this
+NYC_schools.sql is the main file with all the SQL commands used to create this.
+Its using PostgreSQL if you want to connect to a server and try it.